First Injection Molded Polymer Body and Metal Ironhead

 1994 – Golfsmith RMC270 Irons

 Ironheads with an undercut back cavity became a popular offering of many companies in the late 1990s and early 2000s.
-The first such ironhead design which attempted to ‘scoop out’ metal from the lower back area of the iron to position weight farther behind the face to move the CG farther back from the shaft for a higher shot trajectory was the RMC270, which was designed by Tom approximately 5-6 years before undercut irons became a popular style of design with other companies in the golf equipment industry.
+The RMC270 was an undercut cavity iron design in which metal was ‘scooped out’ from the lower back cavity area of the iron to position weight both lower and farther behind the face for a slightly higher launch and shot trajectory.
+This model was designed by Tom approximately 5-6 years before undercut irons became a popular style of design with other companies in the golf equipment industry.

-First set of ironheads with all CNC machined faces
+First set of ironheads with all Milled faces

 1995 – Golfsmith CNC5000 Irons

-In the middle-1990s virtually all ironheads were manufactured by investment casting.
-While a very accurate process for repeating specifications and shapes in volume production, the faces of investment cast irons at this time were never consistently flat.
+In the mid-1990s virtually all ironheads were manufactured by investment casting.
+While investment casting is a very accurate process for repeating specifications and shapes in volume production, the faces of investment cast irons at this time were never perfectly flat.
 In addition, in the mid-1990s there was a bit of a dispute in the golf industry over V- or U-shaped scorelines and which was better for generating more backspin.
 (Even though as Tom and others taught, the scorelines themselves have little to do with spin generation!)